tebeka/selenium/README.md

 to fetch the package.

-The package requires a working WebDriver installation, which can include recent versions of a web browser being driven by Selenium WebDriver.
+The package requires a working WebDriver installation, which should include recent versions of a web browser being driven by Selenium WebDriver.

+See the next section for a way to download the browser-related binary dependencies to be able to test this package.

 ### Downloading Dependencies

-We provide a means to download the ChromeDriver binary, the Firefox binary, the Selenium WebDriver JARs, and the Sauce Connect proxy binary.
-This is primarily intended for testing.
+We provide a means to download the recent versions of:

+* the Selenium WebDriver JAR,
+* the Chrome and the ChromeDriver binaries,
+* the Firefox and Geckodriver binaries, and
+* the Sauce Connect proxy binary.

+This is primarily intended for testing this package.
+Your production environment should likely manage these dependencies differently.

+To obtain the binary dependencies, run:

     $ cd vendor
     $ go get -d .